 A little over a month ago, Google’s own Matt Cutts announced that the search behemoth would be working on a search ranking penalty for any websites that ‘over-optimized’ their content or, as he put it, any sites that “overly SEO’ed.”
 It looks like Google made good on its promise as it unleashed yet another update to its algorithm in an effort to weed out webspam.
 The update, now known as Penguin, was designed primarily to ‘level the playing field’ once and for all.
 Did it live up to the hype?
-Did a lot of webmasters wake up the next morning to find abysmal rankings for seemingly no good reason?
+Did a lot of dental practice owners wake up the next morning to find abysmal rankings for seemingly no good reason?
 It wouldn’t be a Google Update without those things.
 Let’s take a look at a few of the reactions Penguin elicited the day and weeks following its launch.

 A Petition To Kill The Google Penguin Update

-It appears that some webmasters and business owners are none-too-pleased about the recent update to the Google search algorithms.
+It appears that some dental practice and other business owners are none-too-pleased about the recent update to the Google search algorithms.
 There is now a petition to kill the Google update at Change.org.
 According to the page, “With the recent Google Penguin update, it has become nearly impossible for small content based websites to stay competitive with large publishers like eHow, WikiHow, Yahoo!
 Answers and Amazon.”
 Then, later it says, “On personal [sic] level, this update has ruined small businesses, passive incomes and families [sic] livelyhoods [sic] worldwide.”
 It then goes on to publish personal accounts of webmasters and business owners who have seen their rankings drastically affected by the recent Penguin update.

 Much More Than An Over-Optimization Penalty